torand/openapi2java/README.md

 Pojos for the representation model are output to a 'model' subdirectory.
 A REST client interface is output for each tag in the OpenAPI file.
+A single OpenApiDefinition Java file is output with annotations describing the security schemes.

 ## Usage in a Maven POM file